Maquiladoras in Mexico are used by NovaLink

 - Reduced transport time and cost (specifically in comparison to manufacturing in eastern countries)

-The Maquiladora industry is currently benefiting from a revival of manufacturing in the Americas.
+As a result of a manufacturing revival in the Americas, the Maquiladora industry is currently experiencing growth.
 According to a study by the Federal Reserve, “Whereas China benefitted tremendously when the country entered the World Trade Organization in 2001, today the pendulum is swinging back.
 China’s GDP climbed from approximately $2 trillion in 2005 to just under $11 trillion in 2015 and as the country grew wages nearly quintupled over the same time horizon, making China less competitive today.
 Trade agreements between the U.S. and Mexico, and Mexico’s reliance on maquiladoras have led to stable and consistent costs of labor, which are major benefitting factors for companies looking to outsource some or all of their manufacturing needs.”